Click the step you’d like to visit below

 Elegibilidad doble

 Dual-eligible is the term used to describe people who qualify for both Medicare and Medicaid.
-Dual-eligible beneficiaries are individuals who are enrolled in Medicare Part A and/or Part B and receive full Medicaid benefits.
-They may receive cost sharing through state-run Medicare Savings Programs (MSP), which provide help for premiums, deductibles, coinsurance and copayments, depending on the participant's income level and the specific MSP.5
+Dual-eligible beneficiaries are individuals who are enrolled in Medicare Part A and/or Part B. They may receive cost sharing through state-run Medicare Savings Programs (MSP), which provide help for premiums, deductibles, coinsurance and copayments, depending on the participant's income level and the specific MSP.

 Some private insurance companies, like Humana, have Medicare Advantage plans that are specifically designed for Dual-eligible consumers.
 Medicare Advantage Dual-Eligible Special Needs Plans often combine all the benefits of Medicaid and Medicare, and may also include coverage for routine dental, vision and hearing care; nonemergency transportation to and from medical care; fitness programs; an over-the-counter medication allowance and more.